 Unlike the narrower brim of the trilby, the classic fedora has a wider brim measuring at least 2 inches in length.
 This not only offers protection against the elements, but it looks downright cool.
 The quintessential fedora is a wool felt hat that can be dressed up or dressed down any time, but one constructed from straw makes a great summer hat.
 Take a look at these mens wide-brim fedoras for more ideas.

-If you really want a shorter brim, opt for a fedora with a brim that is just shy of 2 inches, such as the Legacy fur felt fedora by Biltmore (pictured above).
+If you really want a shorter brim, opt for a fedora with a brim that is just shy of 2 inches, such as the Dartmouth hand-woven shantung hat by Biltmore (pictured above).
 This swanky fur felt hat's brim measures 1 3/4 inches, which means it's still big enough to extend over your eyes while not looking too small for your head.

 Pork Pie Hat